vsbuffalo/dotfiles/README.md

  - Links `~/.tmux.conf`
  - Creates `~/.global_ignore` from Github's `.gitignore` files and sets up Git colors
  - Links `~/.Rprofile` and installs some R packages
+ - Stores and links Vim's files (see below).

 ## Installed R and Bioconductor Packages